amr-abdelhamid/refbook/manuscript/main.md

 {icon=bookmark}
 G> *It may be better to move the whole code one foot forward, rather than to move part of the code a thousand feet forward.*

-From my experience, teams working on the quick wins stage for a while usually start feeling "more confident in enhancing the code and applying refactorings ideas".
-They also have "better grasp and ownership for the code".
+From my experience, teams working on the quick wins stage for a while usually start feeling "more confident" in enhancing the code and applying refactorings ideas.
+They also have better grasp and ownership for the code.
+In my opinion, this is one of the most important and great side effects of this approach to refactoring.

 #### Divide & Conquer: Split code into components

 After getting rid of most of the fat during the last stage, we gradually start introducing structure into the code.
 The key idea is to move *similar* code together and let components with clear interfaces emerge gradually.

-Usually, code is already organized in high level modules.
-We will keep that and polish the existing modules.
-However, such modules may have grown in size may be doing so many things for a middle-size code module.
-Part of these things may be perfect candidate to move to another module, whether a new or existing ones.
+In most cases, you may find that code is already organized into high level modules.
+However, such modules may have grown in size and collected so much responsibilities for a middle-size code module.
+Part of these responsibilities may be perfect candidate to move to another module or form a new one.

 #### Inject quality in: Cover components with automated tests

 Automated tests is one of the key enablers of quality code.
 From a development perspective, automated tests empowers the team to refactor entangled code safely.
-From a customer perspective, automated tests enables fast changes by picking regression bugs early in the process.
+From a customer perspective, automated tests enables fast changes by detecting regression bugs early in the process.
 At this stage in the roadmap, After working on splitting code into components with clear interface methods, it is a perfect timing to start covering components with automated tests.

 #### Continuous Inspection

 Throughout the roadmap, enabling continuous inspection is key to sustainable refactoring.
-Continuous inspection ensures that the newly-introduced development habits are kept and enforced.
+Continuous inspection ensures that the newly-introduced development habits are kept and enforced and ensures that what is fixed will remain fixed.
 In other words, it ensures that we do not hit the same wall again.

 # Quick-Wins